sheenamnarula/sheenamnarula.github.io/content/home/accomplishments.md

   title = "Core Java Internship" date_start = "2016-02-07"
   date_end = "2016-04-07"
-  description = "I got placed in Wipro in college placements and got an opportunity to get my internship done in a highly professional environment in Wipro during 8th semester of my B.tech.There i started with the coding fundamentals and learnt Core Java."
+  description = "She got placed in Wipro in college placements and got an opportunity to get my internship done in a highly professional environment in Wipro during 8th semester of my B.tech.There she started with the coding fundamentals and learnt Core Java."

   [[item]]
   organization = "Netmax"